CodingPatrick/CodingPatrick/README.md

 - 🏫 I’m currently in my second year of Software Engineering @ uOttawa
 - 💻 Learning to develop apps using Android Studio
-- 💬 Mostly use Java and Python 3
+- 💬 Java and Python 3